arthurchoung/HOTDOG/README.md

 ## Overview

-The design goals of PEEOS include:
+The design goals of HOT DOG Linux include:

-  * Graphical user interface based on retro computer systems including Classic Mac, Amiga, Atari ST, and Windows 3.1
+  * Graphical user interface based on retro computer systems including Windows 3.1 Hot Dog Stand, Amiga Workbench, Atari ST GEM, and Classic Mac
   * Custom lightweight Objective-C foundation
   * Bitmapped graphics, low DPI displays
   * No Unicode support by design

-At the moment it is based on Linux, mainly for the graphics drivers.

-PEEOS uses a custom lightweight Objective-C foundation on top of the GNUstep Objective-C runtime.
+HOT DOG Linux uses a custom lightweight Objective-C foundation on top of the GNUstep Objective-C runtime.
 It does not use the GNUstep Foundation.
 The style of Objective-C is completely different from the one Apple uses, everything is basically **id**.

 By design, Unicode is not supported.

 Low DPI displays are preferred, since the graphics are bitmapped and fixed in size.
-The preferred aspect ratio for PEEOS is 4:3.
+The preferred aspect ratio for HOT DOG Linux is 4:3.

-PEEOS does not use Automatic Reference Counting.
+HOT DOG Linux does not use Automatic Reference Counting.
 It causes problems with type-checking during compilation (it is too strict).

+HOT DOG Linux is an acryonym that stands for **H**orrible **O**bsolete **T**ypeface and **D**readful **O**nscreen **G**raphics for Linux.